What’s the best type of MBA program for a healthcare system leadership job?

 The risk with part-time and online programs is that they don’t have very good reputations compared to full-time programs, generally speaking.
 So to answer your question directly, no – they are not as highly regarded.
 That said, though, as a physician who already has years of work experience and proficiencies in healthcare leadership, this may not matter.
 Your candidacy for an employment position will not be completely dependent on your MBA training.
 Your MBA will be more of an added bonus to employers and, to you, an extra set of skills and knowledge that you can use on the job.

 If choosing among MBA programs with alternative schedules or formats, look for well-known universities with a substantial physical presence.
 Two programs that do have good reputations are Duke and UNC.
-Auburn also has a Physicians Executive MBA program which I’ve only heard positive things about.
+Auburn also has a Physicians Executive MBA program for physicians which I’ve only heard positive things about.

 One thing to note about online and part-time programs is that these are often the types obtained by employees whose employers are paying for the MBA.
 This is usually in exchange for a commitment to continue working for them, or as a benefit if they’ve already been with the company for a couple of years.
 You should definitely consider this option, since it would take the financial burden off of you.
 It’s possible that you could take a position with a new organization before getting the degree and negotiate tuition reimbursement for an MBA that you’ll obtain while you’re working for them.
 If the new employer is financially committed, they’ll probably offer you some flexibility in your work schedule to meet MBA requirements, as well.